North Korea launches biggest ever ICBM with ‘potential to strike entire US mainland’

 North Korea has launched an intercontinental ballistic missile that has the potential to strike the entire US mainland, the Japanese defence minister said on Friday.

-The ICBM flew around 1,000 km before it landed in Japan’s extended territorial waters, reaching a maximum altitude of around 6,100km, the South Korean military said.
+The ICBM flew around 1,000 km before it landed in Japan’s exclusive economic zone, reaching a maximum altitude of around 6,100km, the South Korean military said.

 It was North Korea’s second suspected test of banned long-range missiles this month, and its eighth launch this year.